neo4j-partners/aurads-paysim/README.md

 ## Account Signup
 First off, you're going to need to sign up for AuraDS.
 You can do that [here](https://neo4j.com/cloud/graph-data-science/).

+## Login to AuraDS
+Once you have an account, you can login to it [here](https://console.neo4j.io/).

 ![](./images/1%20-%20login.png)

-Once you have an account, you can login to it [here](https://console.neo4j.io/).

-![](./images/2%20-%20main.png)

 After you've logged in, you'll see the main screen.
 Click `Create a Database`.

+![](./images/2%20-%20main.png)

 For "Database name" put "paysim"